testpress/testpress_docs/docs/server-api/students-apis/users.md

 This endpoint retrieves publicly available details of a single user.

->This endpoint retrieves publicly available details of a single user.
+This endpoint retrieves publicly available details of a single user.

 ### HTTP Request

->PUT /api/v2.2/users/<id>
+PUT /api/v2.2/users/{id}

 ### URL Parameters